 Remember the following tips when thinking about what to include in your CV:

-- First, make sure your CV includes everything the job advert specifies.
+- Make sure your CV includes everything the job advert specifies.

-- Then, use similar terminology to that found in the job advert to connect with the employer or hiring manager.
+- Use similar terminology to that found in the job advert to strike a connection with the employer or hiring manager.

-- If there are any areas that you don’t have the required skills, address this by demonstrating your desire to learn, which you can back up with previous examples of learning a new skill for an earlier role.
+- If there are any areas in which you don’t have the required skills, address this by demonstrating your desire to learn, which you can back up with previous examples of learning a new skill for a previous role.

 The following are what to include in your CV to make sure it ticks all the right boxes.

-Remember to keep it relevant and avoid unnecessarily long explanations or details; structure your CV using these sections.
+Remember always to keep it relevant and avoid unnecessarily long explanations or details, structure your CV using these sections.

 - Personal details – make sure these are up to date, with your current address, professional email address and correct phone number.

-- Your statement – this can be a short couple of paragraphs at the top of your CV, which summarises in brief why you have the skills and experience which make you an ideal candidate for this role.
+- Your personal statement – this can be a short couple of paragraphs at the top of your CV, which summarises in short why you have the skills and experience which make you an ideal candidate for this role.

-- Your work experience – include all of your relevant work experience, demonstrating your ability to thrive in a similar role.
-For example, include the organisation’s name, the time you held the position for and your job title.
+- Your work experience – includes all of your relevant work experience, which demonstrates your ability to thrive in a similar role.
+Include the name of the organisation, the time you held the position and your job title.

 - Achievements – give specific examples of your previous achievement, which will allow you to excel in the role you are applying for.
-For example: e.g. “I managed a team of 10 and achieved a 20% increase in sales over three months.”
+For example: e.g.“I managed a team of 10 and achieved a 20% increase in sales over 3 months.”

 - Education – only include educational achievements which are relevant to the job.